Marker Logo

 Erected by Tennessee Historical Commission.
 (Marker Number 4E 113.)

 Location.
 35° 54.132′ N, 89° 25.223′ W. Marker is near Halls, Tennessee, in Lauderdale County.
-Marker is on Jefferson Davis Highway (U.S. 51) half a mile north of Industrial Road, on the right when traveling south.
+It is on Jefferson Davis Highway (U.S. 51) half a mile north of Industrial Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Halls TN 38040, United States of America.
 Touch for directions.

 Also see . . .
 Dyersburg Army Air Base.
 Museum web site.
 The museum houses several displays ranging from World War I to the present.
 (Submitted on October 9, 2010, by Craig Swain of Leesburg, Virginia.)

-Photographed By Craig Swain, September 1, 2010
+Photographed by Craig Swain, September 1, 2010

 2. Dyersburg Army Airfield Marker

-Photographed By Craig Swain, September 1, 2010
+Photographed by Craig Swain, September 1, 2010

 3. Dyersburg Army Airfield